Regreening the fire scar

 Free native seedlings for those affected by the Pinery fires

-In excess of 15,000 plants, tree guards and stakes were distributed to nearly 300 landholders on 5 June to help rebuild the natural landscape.
+In excess of 15,000 plants, tree guards and stakes are distributed annually to landholders to help rebuild the natural landscape.

 Our staff put in many hours of work to ensure that each plant pack provided an attractive, functional and resilient mixture of native plants.